-If you feel data we hold on you is inaccurate, or you believe we shouldn’t be processing your data, please contact our Customer Services team to discuss your rights.
-In certain circumstances, you will have the right to ask us to restrict processing.
+If you feel data we hold on you should not be processed in a particular way or for a particular purpose, please contact our Customer Services team to discuss your rights.
+In certain circumstances you will have the right to ask us to restrict processing.

 Our Website is not intended for children under 13 years of age.
 No one under age 13 may provide any personal information to or on our Website.
 We do not knowingly collect PII from children under the age of 13.
 If we learn we have collected or received personal information from a child under 13 without verification of parental consent, we will delete that information.
 If you believe we might have any information from or about a child under 13, please contact us at email@example.com.